esp-rs/book/src/introduction.md

 ### Resources

-If you are unfamiliar or less experienced with anything mentioned above, or if you would just like more information about a particular topic mentioned in this book, you may find these resources helpful.
+If you are unfamiliar or less experienced with anything mentioned above, or if you would just like more information about a particular topic mentioned in this book.
+You may find these resources helpful.

 | Resource                                     | Description                                                                          |
 | -------------------------------------------- | ------------------------------------------------------------------------------------ |